 What a shame I haven’t published anything for a long time.
 To make up for this long pause, I’m going to discuss how Spring can support with analyzing class metadata.
 These days everybody is crazy about using annotations in their frameworks.
 Occasionally you need to know what classes/methods are annotated.
 A good example might be to build a list of class names for all JPA entities (those classes annotated with javax.persistence.Entity and the like).

 A simple use-case showing how to detect classes annotated as components

 This use-case is using a few Spring APIs and some home grown code that controls resource matching (ClassResourceResolver and AnnotationMetadataMatcher).

 Under the hood Spring is using the ASM bytecode library for looking into the class files.
-Not that no class examined by the code above is actually loading any of the class objects so it is fairly lightweight and not filling up your perm gen space.
-Still you need to make up useful search paths so you don’t end up scanning through you full classpath.
+Note that no class examined by the code above is actually loading any of the class objects so it is fairly lightweight and not filling up your perm gen space.
+Still you need to make up useful search paths so you don’t end up scanning through the full classpath.

 Am 4.Mai 2011 gibt es erstmals in Österreich einen Git Workshop mit Matthew McCullough (offizieller GitHub Trainer) und somit eine einmalige Gelegenheit zu erfahren was denn hinter dem Erfolg von Git steckt.

 - Spitz Hotel - Raum “Round Table 2”, Fiedlerstrasse 6, 4040 Linz, http://www.spitzhotel.at